Stu’s Shed

 I was a bit younger and fitter back then (sigh).

 I then moved to Melbourne, and have been in a few roles here: consultant on the ANZAC Ship project, Emergency Procedures Trainer, Communications Supervisor for the Australian Grand Prix, Motorcycle Grand Prix and Super V8 Clipsall 500.
-My current role is the IT Trainer / Project Manager for the Faculty of Arts at Monash University.
+I then became the IT Trainer / Project Manager for the Faculty of Arts at Monash University for over 9 years, before moving into facilities management, and am currently the Faculty’s Facilities & Resources Group Manager.

 So onto woodworking.
-I’ve been actively involved in woodworking for about 7 years now, and currently teach a couple of woodworking short courses at Holmesglen Tafe.
-I was the instructor for the now disbanded Triton Woodworkers Club, Holmesglen (I was also president of the club for a couple of years).
+I’ve been actively involved in woodworking since 2001, and taught a couple of woodworking short courses at Holmesglen Tafe, and was the instructor for the now disbanded Triton Woodworkers Club, Holmesglen (I was also president of the club for a couple of years).

-On the occasional weekend, I was demonstrating Triton woodworking products while that program was running, and my back shed still has a lot of Triton gear in storage!
-You’ll find me on one stand or another at the Melbourne Working with Wood Show, oh, and there are a quite a few magazines out there with articles of mine in them – Australian Wood Review being the main one, and there are also articles in back-issuues of House & Home magazine, and Australian Toymaker.
+On the occasional weekend, I was demonstrating Triton woodworking products while that program was running.
+You’d find me on one stand or another at the Melbourne Working with Wood Show, oh, and there are a quite a few magazines out there with articles of mine in them – Australian Wood Review, and there are also articles in back-issuues of House & Home magazine, and Australian Toymaker.
+I currently write for ManSpace magazine, and The Shed magazine.

 So what is it that I do woodworking-wise?
 Pretty much anything that I can get my hands on.
 I’ve done a bit of turning – primarily small items such as pens, but I have gone as far as table legs and detail features for a nautical weather set.
 I hope to progress this a lot further – I now have a very nice Jet Mini lathe which suits me for the time being, and have added a Nova chuck to that (good kiwi engineering!).
 I’ve made entertainment units, bookshelves, dinosaurs, picture frames, puppets, fences, dog houses, playhouse furniture and so on…